ICIJ/murmur/docs/pages/getting-started/installation-guide/doc.md

 @import "@icij/murmur";
 ```

 Now all components will be globally available in your app.
-Murmur also expose a
+Murmur also exposes a
 configuration object to handle common configuration option.
 To customize the
 default options please refer to the [dedicated page](#/utilities/config).

+If you need to usage component with images, please make sure to [configure assets](#/utilities/assets) properly so images are available in your final app bundle.

 ### Individual components